 If you’re considering an Arctic vacation and wondering what your wildlife spotting chances are, you’re in luck.
 Why?
 Because the Arctic is home to more wildlife than the Antarctic!
 The seasonal changes in the Arctic alter the landscape from blustery glacial winters to sunshine-drenched summers.
 As the ice thaws, the biodiversity of the tundra’s 2,000 species of vegetation becomes accessible, giving life to many fascinating species.

 While you won’t be sighting Antarctic-native penguins on your Arctic expedition, there are plenty of animals to make up for it.
-We’ve picked our top seven Arctic wildlife to look out when cruising this intrepid region of the world.
+We’ve picked our top seven Arctic wildlife to look out for when cruising this intrepid region of the world.

 Spotting the King of the Arctic is a major drawcard in choosing an Arctic expedition.
-While they may be elusive, an experienced expedition leader offers you the best chance of ticking a polar bear off your wildlife-spotting wish list.
+While they may be elusive, an experienced Expedition Leader offers you the best chance of ticking a polar bear off your wildlife-spotting wish list.

-Polar bears spend their days travelling ice sheets on the prowl for food – namely, the unfortunate ringed and bearded seals who cross their paths.
+Polar bears spend their days travelling on sea ice sheets on the prowl for food – namely, the unfortunate ringed and bearded seals who cross their paths.
 While you’ll barely tolerate the cold when you (bravely) join our ritual Polar Plunge, polar bears have a high aptitude for polar swims.
 They easily cover around 50 kilometres in search of the next meal.

 Many of our Arctic cruises include polar bear-seeking activities.